susanmhutfless/playground/using_github_quick_guide_new_users.md

 2. Remember to cite the repos that you use
 - https://github.com/AASJournals/Tutorials/blob/master/Repositories/CitingRepositories.md
 - For this project on Crohn's disease, please also cite our manuscripts indexed in PubMED

+## **I want to learn more about using GitHub in my workflow**
+-See the Word file **Hutfless lab github intro** for our lab's quick start guide (including screenshots) for new users and suggested rules